AdityaBahl/Pan-Card-Image-Tampering-Detection-Flask-App/README.md

 This is just one possible approach to building a Wordle-like game.
 There are many other ways to design and implement such a game, and the specific algorithms and techniques used will depend on the desired features and functionality of the game.

+##

 ## Challenges and Limitations

-There are several challenges and limitations that may arise when developing a Pancard Image Tampering Detection Flask App:
+There are several challenges and limitations that may arise when developing a PAN card Image Tampering Detection Flask App:

 1. **_Image quality:_** The app must be able to handle images of varying quality, such as those taken with a smartphone camera or those that have been scanned.